 When searching for essential oils, you may have heard about the importance of diluting, and how failing to do so may be a safety hazard.

 While there's no need to panic at these claims, diluting essential oils is certainly a very important practice if you wish to apply your oils topically (onto the skin).

 Choosing to apply any essential oil undiluted, - or "neat", as it is sometimes known - can lead to potentially serious reactions on the skin, and thus should never be attempted unless you have a significant level of expertise.

 Even essential oils that are considered to be "lighter" on the skin, like geranium, can produce harmful reactions if used undiluted.

 Why should I dilute my essential oils?

 Since essential oils are natural products, sensitivities may vary depending on what plant the oil is derived from, where the plant is grown, and what season the plant was picked in.

 All of these factors can affect the chemical concentration of the essential oil, so there's no way to guarantee any oil is safe to apply undiluted - even if you've used it this way before.

 Failing to safely dilute your essential oils before use can lead to two main safety risks for the skin:

 While the first set of risks may be obviously identified by a red mark or a rash, the second risk could be harder to locate, and could even lead to adverse health effects if left untreated.

 Sensitization can be particularly troublesome for a frequent essential oil user, as once your skin becomes sensitized to a particular oil, the reaction will return for all future uses, regardless of if you choose to dilute the oil or not.

-The best and safest way to dilute an essential oil is by using a carrier oil.
+The best and safest way to dilute an essential oil and avoid these unpleasant symptoms is by using a carrier oil.

 In general, many carrier oils will come from seeds or nuts, and are named as such because of their purpose to "carry" the essential oil into the skin safely.